malakdaoui/Python-s-schedule-Module/README.md

 ## Installation

-Run this command to install the required library: pip install schedule
+Run this command to install the schedule library: pip install schedule

 ## Simple schedule Example